Ted Haggard: Sex and drug scandal

 In November 2006, a male prostitute and masseur, Mike Jones, publicly alleged that Haggard had paid him for sex over a three-year period and had bought and used crystal methamphetamine.
 Jones said he had only recently learned of Haggard's true identity, and explained his reasons for coming forward, saying, "It made me angry that here's someone preaching against gay marriage and going behind the scenes having gay sex."

 Jones made the allegations public in response to Haggard's political support for Colorado Amendment 43, on the November 7, 2006, Colorado ballot, which would ban same-sex marriage in that state.
-Jones told ABC News,"I had to expose th e hypocrisy.
+Jones told ABC News, "I had to expose the hypocrisy.
 He is in the position of influence of millions of followers, and he's preaching against gay marriage.
 But behind everybody's back [he's] doing what he's preached against."
 Jones hoped that his statements would sway voters.

 Haggard's immediate response was denial.
 He told a Denver television station, "I did not have a homosexual relationship with a man in Denver ...
 I am steady with my wife.
 I'm faithful to my wife."
 Haggard also said, "I have never done drugs – ever.
 Not even in high school.
 I didn't smoke pot.
 I didn't do anything like that.
 I'm not a drug man.
 We're not a drinking family.
 I don't smoke cigarettes.
 I don't socially drink.
 We don't socially drink.
 We don't have wine in our house.
 We don't do that kind of thing."

 Many evangelical leaders initially showed support for Haggard and were critical of media reports, including James Dobson, who, in a statement of support for Haggard, said "It is unconscionable that the legitimate news media would report a rumor like this based on nothing but one man's accusation. ...
 Ted Haggard is a friend of mine, and it appears someone is trying to damage his reputation as a way of influencing the outcome of Tuesday's election – especially the vote on Colorado's marriage-protection amendment, which Ted strongly supports."